bnoffke/resume_updater/README.md

 4. **Output Generation**
    - Generates the final resume in markdown format
+   - Pauses to allow the user to review and tweak the tailored resume
    - Converts to PDF using Pandoc

 ## Technologies Used

 - **MCP Agent Framework**: Core orchestration system for AI agents
-- **OpenAI GPT-4**: Powers the AI agents for content analysis and generation
+- **OpenAI**: Powers the AI agents for content analysis and generation
 - **MCP Servers**:
   - `fetch-mcp`: Handles URL content retrieval
   - `markdownify-mcp`: Converts between formats
   - `filesystem-mcp`: Manages file operations
-  - `mcp-pandoc`: Handles PDF conversion
+  - `markdown2pdf-mcp`: Converts markdown to PDF format

 ## Setup Instructions